CKS Exam Guide: Overview, Tips, and Resources (2023)

 The boost in credibility that CKS adds to an individual's profile is quite substantial.
 Employers will notice it on your CV.
 The 10th Open Source Jobs Report ranked cybersecurity skills in the Top 3, next to Cloud and Container skills and DevOps, including all its variants.
 This means there is an increased demand for cybersecurity professionals with knowledge and competency.

 Getting CKS certified makes an individual stand out like a shining diamond.
-As most people often stop after receiving CKAD or CKA.
+Most people often stop after receiving CKAD or CKA.
 The benefits it brings definitely outweigh the challenging journey it comes with.

 If you are new to Kubernetes and interested in learning this fantastic technology, here's a Kubernetes learning path you can follow.
 Go from a beginner to a Certified Kubernetes expert in no time.